 - Guidebook 3: Evaluating Applicants

 - Examples of Bias in the Hiring Process

 - The Potential Influence of Unconscious Bias on the Evaluation of Candidates

 - Applicant Screening Sample

-- Samples of Diversity Statement Questions
+- Diversity Equity and Inclusion Statement Guidance and Sample Questions

 - Guidance When Reading Diversity Statements